RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 * Neo Geo Pocket
 * Neo Geo Pocket Color
 * Atari 2600
+* Atari 7800
 * Atari Lynx
 * PC Engine
+* ColecoVision
 * Arcade (Neo Geo, CPS1, CPS2 and CPS3) - *only with fbalpha core*.
+* *PC-8800* - *unfortunately there's no libretro core for it.
+You'll have to use their Windows-only emulator RAQUASI88*

 A libretro core compatibility list with RetroAchievements can be found in [libretro docs](https://docs.libretro.com/guides/retroachievements/).